 Also, if you want to buy something out, we found that Mexican food (more specifically burritos) was always an option.
-Obviously this depends on where you live, but burrito chains seem to be quite accessible in many countries.
+This depends on where you live, but burrito chains seem to be quite accessible in many countries.

 Phase 3 – Find a vegan friend.

 I always tell people that when Maša and I first made the switch to vegan, we were quite confident we wouldn’t have made it if we didn’t have each other.
 I feel so grateful to have that support day in and day out.
 If you don’t have that luxury, don’t sweat it.
 There are other ways to build your support network.

-This is a great opportunity to find a vegan buddy to help you get through.
+This is an excellent opportunity to find a vegan buddy to help you get through.
 Joining local vegan Facebook groups is a great free resource to help you find people who are in a similar stage to you in their journey.
 You might already know someone who is vegan.
 Reach out to them directly and tell them that you want to be vegan and would love to pick their brain.
 I’m sure they will be flattered.

 This is an essential step as most people are tempted to go this journey alone.
 It’s like an entrepreneur trying to start a big company without a strong team around him/her.
 Be strategic and find partners to help you.
 Plus, it’s fun meeting like-minded people who hold you accountable to your values 🙂

 Phase 4 – Build your rotation.

 So after you’ve established a vegan buddy, cleared out your environment and nailed the rotation of your go-to meals, it’s time to look at how you can add more recipes to your toolkit.
 This is your business, or should I say vegan growth phase.

 Watch YouTube videos, read blog posts, buy cookbooks, go to cooking classes, use all of your available resources to help you broaden your rotation.